vanHeemstraSystems/deadline/200/README.md

 - More than one Paperspace machine.

 - A Shared Paperspace Drive.
+See [How to Create, Access and Delete Shared Drives](https://docs.digitalocean.com/products/paperspace/machines/how-to/manage-shared-drives/) and [How to Mount Shared Drives on Windows and Linux](https://docs.digitalocean.com/products/paperspace/machines/how-to/mount-shared-drives/).

 - Deadline licensed and installed on each machine.
 [Installation instructions](http://docs.thinkboxsoftware.com/products/deadline/9.0/1_User%20Manual/?ref=blog.paperspace.com#quick-install).
 (Make sure to set the repository to your shared drive.)